How to Process Ingredients for Carp Bait

 Does grinding make an ingredient more soluble?

-Grinding increases exposed surface area but does not make an insoluble compound chemically soluble.
+No. Grinding can increase exposed surface area and water contact, but it does not make insoluble material chemically soluble.

 Should I sieve all dry bait ingredients?